confluentinc/event-streaming-patterns/docs/stream-processing/event-joiner.md

 ## Considerations

 * In ksqlDB, joins between a stream and a table are driven by the stream side of the join.
 Updates to the table only update the state of the table.
 It's the new event in the stream that results in a new join result.
-For example, if you're joining a stream of orders to a table of customers a new order will be enriched if there is a customer record in the table.
+For example, if we're joining a stream of orders to a table of customers a new order will be enriched if there is a customer record in the table.
 But if a new customer is added to the table it will not trigger the join condition.
 The [ksqlDB documentation contains more information on stream-table join semantics](https://docs.ksqldb.io/en/latest/developer-guide/joins/join-streams-and-tables/#semantics-of-stream-table-joins).

-* You can perform an inner or left-outer join between a stream and a table.
+* We can perform an inner or left-outer join between a stream and a table.

 * Joins are also useful to initiate subsequent processing when two (or more) corresponding events arrive on different streams or tables.